 Economic democracy entails the planning of economic development in a particular region by the people of that region.
 This type of democracy represents a truer freedom than the high sounding but ultimately ineffectual and incomplete political democracy.
-Political democracy without economic democracy becomes less meaningful as purchasing power is drained from working people to fill the already overflowing coffers of those few with capital.
+Political democracy and no economic democracy becomes counterproductive to the development of common welfare as purchasing power is drained from working people to fill the already overflowing coffers of those few with capital.